nya3jp/tast/docs/writing_tests.md

 [TOC]

+## Adding tests

-## Test names
+### Test names

-Tests are identified by names like `ui.ChromeLogin`.
-The portion before the period is the test's package name, while the portion after the period is the function that implements the test.
+Tests are identified by names like `ui.ChromeLogin` or `platform.ConnectToDBus`.
+The portion before the period, called the _category_, is the final component of the test's package name, while the portion after the period is the name of the exported Go function that implements the test.
 Test function names should follow [Go's naming conventions], and [acronyms should be fully capitalized].
-Test names are automatically derived and usually shouldn't be specified.
+Test names are automatically derived and should not be specified when defining tests.

-## Code location
+### Code location

 Public tests built into the default `cros` local and remote test bundles are checked into the [tast-tests repository] under the [src/chromiumos/tast/local/bundles/cros/] and [src/chromiumos/tast/remote/bundles/cros/] directories (which may also be accessed by the `local_tests` and `remote_tests` symlinks at the top of the repository).
-Tests are grouped into packages by the functionality that they exercise; for example, the [ui package] contains local tests that exercise Chrome OS's UI.
+Tests are categorized into packages based on the functionality that they exercise; for example, the [ui package] contains local tests that exercise the Chrome OS UI.

-Support packages used by tests are located in [src/chromiumos/tast/local/] and [src/chromiumos/tast/remote/], alongside the `bundles/` directories.
+Support packages used by multiple test categories located in [src/chromiumos/tast/local/] and [src/chromiumos/tast/remote/], alongside the `bundles/` directories.
 For example, the [chrome package] can be used by local tests to interact with Chrome.

-A local test named `ui.MyTest` would be placed in a file named `src/chromiumos/tast/local/bundles/cros/ui/my_test.go` (i.e. convert the test name to lowercase and insert underscores between words) with contents similar to the following:
+A local test named `ui.MyTest` should be defined in a file named `src/chromiumos/tast/local/bundles/cros/ui/my_test.go` (i.e. convert the test name to lowercase and insert underscores between words) with contents similar to the following: